ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 We haven't configured any backend to forward requests to, so the `return-response` policy will ensures that a `200 OK` response is always returned.
 By using the `context.Request.Certificate?.ToString()` policy expression, it will also include any details about a provided client certificate in the response body.

-Finally, in the `on-error` section, we're setting some headers to return information about any errors that might occur.
+Finally, in the `on-error` section, we're setting some headers to return information about the last error that occurred.
 This will provide additional information about why a request failed.

-> In a real-world scenario, you might not want to disclose this information to your clients.
+> In a real-world scenario, you might not want to disclose this error information to your clients.
 Instead, you would connect API Management to Application Insights so errors will be logged there.

 Now redeploy the Bicep template using the previously provided Azure CLI command.
 This should take less than a minute to complete.